 30 Vessels may anchor about 0.75 mile NE of the mouth of Rivière Godbout; depths are from 10 to 40 m.
 It is advisable to approach slowly with the anchor lowered to the desired depth as the bottom is steepto.
 This anchorage provides good protection from westerly winds; the tidal streams are weak and irregular, often setting towards the shore.

-Small craft may also anchor off the mouth of Petite Rivière Godbout in the NE corner of Baie de Godbout in depths of 5 m, sand and gravel bottom.
-Mariners must exercise caution as mooring buoys and fishing gear are moored in the area.
+31 Small craft may also anchor off the mouth of Petite Rivière Godbout in the NE corner of Baie de Godbout in depths of 5 m, sand and gravel bottom.

 GODBOUT (2017)